PowerShell/PowerShell/docs/learning-powerShell/learning-powershell.md

 Getting Started with PowerShell
 ----
-PowerShell command has a Verb-None structure with a set of parameters.
+PowerShell command has a Verb-Noun structure with a set of parameters.
 It's easy to learn and use PowerShell.
 For example, "Get-Process" will display all the running processes on your system.
 Let's walk through with a few examples by clicking on the [PowerShell Beginner's Guide](powershell-beginners-guide.md).

 Now you have learned the basics of PowerShell.
 Please continue reading: Editor, Debugger, and Testing Tool if you want to do some development work in PowerShell.